-“When a smartphone user takes a picture of the code they are directed to a page on a website.
-That’s the opportunity businesses are now taking advantage of.
+RG: “When a smartphone user takes a picture of the code, they are directed to a page on a website.
 A business could have anything on that webpage.
-We’ve seen product/service information, coupons, store hours, promotional offers, even links to the company’s Facebook page.”
+We’ve seen product/service information, coupons, store hours, promotional offers, even links to the company’s Facebook page.

-RG: “QR codes are taking off because they are quick, convenient and easy for the consumer.
-For businesses they are simple to set up and can be generated for free — a great new way to interact with your customers.
+RG: “QR codes are quick, convenient and easy for the consumer.
+For businesses they are simple to set up and can be generated for free - a great way to interact with your customers.
 Results are easy to track; you can quickly adjust your marketing strategy based on what works best.”

 RG “You could use a QR code to direct people to customer reviews.
 How about a page that they show on check out that gives them an extra gift or discount if they sign up for your newsletter?
 They are not just for retail.
 How about putting one on your business card sending people to your website?
 Estate agents could consider adding a QR code to the For Sale sign: interested buyers can scan the code and immediately access details about that property.”